Machu Picchu and Aguas Calientes

 In July there's the "Virgen del Carmen" festival, a celebration that takes place in other areas of Peru also and

-lasts 3 whole days.
+3 whole days.
 In this period there are popular festivities such as folk music concerts, dances, food and

 game stands.